AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 3. A lambda function for handling Controller failover events and restoring configuration automatically on a new instance.

-4. AWS launch template for Aviatrix controller instance.
+4. AWS launch template for Aviatrix Controller instance.

-5. An Aviatrix Autoscaling group with size 1 along with a warm pool instance.
+5. An Aviatrix Autoscaling group with size 1 along with a optional warm pool instance.

 6. SNS topic to trigger lambda.

-7. Deploys 1 active Controller and another standby Controller which can be in running or stopped state.
+7. Deploys 1 active Controller and another optional standby Controller which can be in running or stopped state.

 ### Pre-requisites:
 - This module assumes that customer already has a vpc with atleast 2 public subnets allocated for Controller deployment.